 The trend of prepayment is counterintuitive.
 Usually, higher FICO would indicate sounder financial health of the borrower and such loans should have higher prepayment rate, But audit chart indicates that prepayment rate decreases with FICO.

 Higher change in HPI means appreciation in property values and borrowers have cash-out incentive by prepayment loans on such properties.

-There is higher movement, job change activities in summer months leading to higher prepayment rate in those months.
+There is higher movement, job change activities in the summer months leading to higher prepayment rate in those months.

 Some regions have more prepayment rates than others as indicated by the above audit chart.

 Stay tuned for more!